 It was after this service that we discovered that I never received the NCO’s email response to my musings about what I was reading about Orthodoxy and he re-sent it.
 Among other things he wrote, he suggested I meet with a priest to discuss converting to Orthodoxy.
 Had I read his email before that morning’s service I would not have been ready to receive his suggestion that I meet with a priest and might have felt a bit pressured, become resistant and pushed back.
 After that service I was quite sure that that was exactly what I needed to do.

 Once I decided to convert, next I decided I should start looking for a patron saint.
 A patron saint is someone that is picked when people become Orthodox and they take on the name of the saint as their Christian name.
-I figured I would be very particular about who this saint would be as I would have to live with that name whenever I attended services because that’s how people address each other.
+I figured I would be very particular about who this saint would be as I would have to live with that name whenever I attended services.
 So I figured it would take me weeks if not months to find her.
 I started reading the saints celebrated that day and read forward a few days, reading up on female saints.
 Then on a whim I read the saints celebrated on my birthday and there she was!
 This is a woman who converted from Protestantism to Orthodoxy.
 Later in life she devoted herself to the faith and to charitable works but what grabbed my attention was that when her country was at war, she worked at the front lines and in hospitals tending to wounded soldiers.
 And I work with psychologically wounded soldiers.
 What a great fit – a human heroine I can comfortably admire and hope to emulate (except the martyrdom part!)!
 And not only is she celebrated on my birthday, my middle name is the same as hers!
 Finding her one day after making the decision to convert was quite a striking “coincidence.”

 The next weekend I met with the senior priest of the two churches I’d been attending.
 Oddly, he looks a great deal how my Greek professor looked when I went to Bible College years ago.
 He is a quiet, calm man with an easy manner.
 He advised me to attend services through the rest of the summer and then let him know if I still want to convert.
 In his own terms he was telling me to get what I would call experiential knowledge in addition to what I was reading.
 He also suggested an excellent book Welcome to the Orthodox Church: An Introduction to Eastern Christianity by Frederica Mathewes-Green.
 That book was very helpful to gaining a better understanding of Orthodoxy, how and why the church is laid out the way it is physically and the liturgy itself.
 And I continued attending services.